-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS March 13, 2018
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS June 30, 2020

-The Annual Meeting of Stockholders of BRT Apartments Corp., a Maryland corporation, will be held on Tuesday, March 13, 2018, at 9:00 a.m., local time, at the offices of BRT Apartments Corp., 60 Cutter Mill Road, Suite 303, Great Neck, New York 11021, for the following purposes:
+The annual meeting of stockholders of BRT Apartments Corp., a Maryland corporation, will be held on Thursday, June 30, 2020, at 9:00 a.m., local time, for the following purposes:

-- 1. To elect three Class I Directors, each to serve until the 2021 Annual Meeting of Stockholders and until their successors are duly elected and qualify; - 2.
-To consider and vote on a proposal to approve the BRT Apartments Corp.
-2018 Incentive Plan; - 3.
-To consider and vote on a proposal to ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending September 30, 2018; and - 4.
+- To elect three Class III Directors, each to serve until the 2023 Annual Meeting of Stockholders and until their successors are duly elected and qualify; - 2.
+To consider and vote on a proposal to approve a non-binding, advisory resolution regarding the compensation of our executive officers for the year ended December 31, 2019, as more fully described in the accompanying proxy statement; - 3.
+To consider and vote upon a proposal to approve the BRT Apartments Corp.
+2020 Incentive Plan; and - 4.
 To transact any other business as may properly come before the meeting.

-Stockholders of record at the close of business on January 11, 2018 are entitled to notice of and to vote at our annual meeting.
+Holders of record of our common stock at the close of business on April 14, 2020 are entitled to notice of and to vote at our annual meeting and any adjournment or postponement thereof.

 It is important that your shares of common stock be represented and voted at the meeting.
 You can vote your shares of common stock by completing and returning the proxy card.
 Certain stockholders can also vote their shares of common stock over the internet or by telephone.
 If internet or telephone voting is available to you, voting instructions are printed on the proxy card sent to you.
 You can revoke a proxy at any time prior to its exercise at the meeting by following the instructions in the accompanying proxy statement.